Rutgers logo

 • Services are provided by doctoral students who have received extensive training in trauma informed care and the treatment modalities: the ARC Framework, Trauma-Focused Cognitive Behavioral Therapy and Game-Based Cognitive Behavioral Therapy.
 These clinicians receive both group and individual supervision on a weekly basis.

-• Any individual can make a referral to the CHAT clinic.
+• Any individual can make a referral to the CHAT Clinic.

-Please contact our office at 848-445-7789 or email chatclinic@gsapp.rutgers.edu.
+If you have any questions about the referral process, please contact our office at 848-445-7789 or email chatclinic@gsapp.rutgers.edu.

 Contact